 Each area will also be represented by one student member, appointed for a term of one year.
 Departmental units will nominate candidates for student members according to alphabetical rotation of units within each area.
 The dean will select from nominees, assuring that two graduate students and one undergraduate student are appointed.
 The dean may alter the rotation in order to attempt to secure student representation in any given year from units that have large proposals (such as a new Ph.D. program) coming up for review.
 Students appointed will be voting members of the committee.

-March
+The CCC is chaired by a Board of Trustees appointed tenured faculty member who does not serve simultaneously as an academic officer of the University.
+The chair is elected at the March committee meeting of the preceding academic year and will assume the role at the first committee meeting in the fall.
+The term of the chair is for one year but may be re-elected for an additional year.

 The Associate Dean for Curriculum and the Director of Academic Advising for the college will serve ex officio as non-voting members of the committee.
 The Associate Dean will serve as the liaison between the dean’s office and the CCC chair.